rubyDoomsday/rubydoomsday.github.io/work/data_engineering/_posts/2024-04-04-data-convention-over-configuration.md

 ## Background

 I started off my programming journey with Python scripting.
 Python scripting was my gateway to the world of software engineering however, through a series of right-place-at-the-right-time coincidences I was introduced to Ruby on Rails.
-The Rails framework was eye opening for me.
-The idea that asset management and project structure was predefined but loosely enforced made working with code a delight.
-No more did I have to spend hours configuring environments, dependencies, and obsess over my project structure.
+The Rails framework was eye-opening for me.
+The idea that asset management and project structure were predefined but loosely enforced made working with code a delight.
+No more did I have to spend hours configuring environments, and dependencies, and obsessing over my project structure.
 Now I could just focus on crafting solutions.
 Now people have a love/hate relationship with Ruby on Rails, but that is a discussion for another time.
 However, the lessons I learned from working in the framework have influenced my approach to code as a whole and taught me the value and power of establishing conventions in code projects.